kago1988/useful-shell/README.md

-rmdir folder  # removes a directory if it is empty rm -r folder  # removes a folder and all its content passwd  # change current password
+rmdir folder  # removes a directory if it is empty rm -r folder  # removes a folder and all its content passwd  # change current password cat (vim / vi / nano / less / head / tail / ...) file.txt  # in order to read the file
 ```